Hedera-helix/rtm_plant_trait_combination/README.md

-# Plant trait retrieval from spectral data: Collective efforts of the scientific community outperform data simulations.
+# Plant trait retrieval from spectral data: Collective efforts of the scientific community outperform data simulations

 Link: to be done.